top of page

 Why is Brainspotting Therapy Used?

-Brainspotting therapy is often used as an alternative approach when clients find limited success with these traditional talk therapies.
+Brainspotting offers a gentler, non-verbal alternative approach when clients find limited success with these traditional talk therapies, and can be helpful for:

-Instead of having to go through the narratives of your trauma, Brainspotting therapy will focus on using eye movements to help you reprocess your painful memories so they don’t have as much control over you.
+Instead of having to go through the narratives of your trauma, you will focus on using eye movements to help you reprocess and manage your painful memories.

 What Is Brainspotting Used For?

 Brainspotting therapy can help individuals with a variety of psychological and emotional challenges.
-Usually it is used for the treatment of trauma disorders, such as PTSD and CPTSD.
+While primarily used to treat trauma, Brainspotting also supports:

 Brainspotting Versus EMDR

-Both Brainspotting therapy and Eye Movement Desensitization and Reprocessing (EMDR) are used to treat trauma and conditions related to trauma.
+Both Brainspotting and Eye Movement Desensitization and Reprocessing (EMDR) are evidence-informed therapies for trauma and trauma-related conditions.

-However, the concepts behind and approaches to treating trauma differ among these two therapeutic modalities.
+However, however, the concepts behind and approaches to treating trauma differ among these two therapeutic modalities.

-Brainspotting is centered on brain spots, while EMDR is a more structured method using bilateral stimulation.
 The choice between the two may depend on an individual's preferences, the nature of their trauma, and the expertise of the therapist.
+Many clients prefer Brainspotting’s gentle, attuned approach.

 Strategies for Navigating Brainspotting Therapy

 While engaging in trauma therapy, some intense emotions may occur from time to time.
-This is where coping strategies come into play.
+Coping strategies help manage intense emotions that may arise during trauma therapy:

-• Practicing Grounding Techniques: Help with emotional dysregulation related to CPTSD.
-One useful grounding technique is the 5-4-3-2-1 method, which encourages you to focus on your senses to bring you back to the present moment.
+• Practicing Grounding Techniques: Practice the 5-4-3-2-1 method, which encourages you to focus on your senses to bring you back to the present moment.
 By engaging your senses, you anchor yourself in the here and now, reduce intrusive thoughts related to trauma, and foster a sense of safety and calm.

-• Establishing a Routine: Provides structure and reduces anxiety levels.
-Incorporate self-care activities and designated relaxation times to create predictability.
-Include time for hobbies or physical movement to allow for creative expression.
+• Establishing a Routine to Build Structure: Incorporate self-care activities and designated relaxation times to create predictability.
 This approach can help manage stress by creating a greater sense of control.
-You could also share your routine with a loved one for encouragement to stick to the plan.

-• Journaling: Keeping a journal can aid in processing emotions and thoughts following Brainspotting sessions.
+• Journaling: Keep a journal to aid in processing emotions and thoughts following sessions.
 Writing about experiences after therapy can foster insight and self-reflection.

 • Self-Care Practices: Engaging in self-care routines, such as meditation, exercise, and healthy eating, can create a sense of stability during difficult times.

-• Mindful Walking: Be aware of sensations as you walk.
-This practice helps ground you in the present moment.
-To practice this: Choose a safe space to walk.
-Begin walking at a comfortable pace.
+• Mindful Walking: Choose a safe space to walk.
 Focus on the sensation of your feet making contact with the ground.
-Pay attention to your surroundings as you walk.
 If your mind wanders, gently bring your attention back to the sensations of walking and your breath.

-• Radical Acceptance Visualization: Radical Acceptance is a dialectical behavior therapy skill that involves completely and totally accepting reality as it is, without fighting it.
+• Radical Acceptance Visualization: A dialectical behavior therapy skill that involves completely and totally accepting reality as it is, without fighting it.
 First, identify what you need to accept.
 Write it down if that helps.
-For example, "I lost my job."
-Find a comfortable place where you won't be disturbed.
-Begin with a few slow, deep breaths.
-Inhale deeply, filling your lungs, and exhale slowly and completely.
-Visualize yourself in a calm place.
+Begin with a few slow, deep breaths and visualize yourself in a calm place.

-• TIPP: Try DBT TIPP skills (Temperature, Intense Exercise, Paced Breathing, Progressive Muscle Relaxation-PMR).
-Temperature: Change your temperature by placing ice on your wrist or having a warm bath.
-Intense Exercise: A short burst of intense exercise, like jumping jacks for 1 minute.
-Paced Breathing (4-7-8): Inhale through your nose for a count of 4.
-Hold your breath for a count of 7.
-Exhale through your mouth for a count of 8.
-For PMR, check the other slides.
+• TIPP: Change your temperature by placing ice on your wrist or having a warm bath.
+Engaging in a short burst of intense exercise.
+Practice paced breathing by inhaling through your nose for a count of 4, holding your breath for a count of 7, and exhaling through your mouth for a count of 8.

 How to Find a Brainspotting Therapist